How The Lost Boys Brought Goth Out Of The Shadows

 An even greater display of The Lost Boys bringing goth and pop together is its soundtrack.
-Even the cheesier songs on the album have a darkness at their core: Lou Gramm’s Lost In The Shadows is a glorified hair metal track, but the lyrics to its singalong chorus (“Say hello to the night!/Lost in the shadows”) give it an edgy vampiric feel.
-Echo & The Bunnymen’s cover of The Doors’ People Are Strange is recognizable and catchy, but sounds like it’s being performed by ghosts in a haunted amusement park.
+Even the cheesier songs on the album have a darkness at their core: Lou Gramm’s Lost In The Shadows is a glorified hair metal track, but the lyrics to its singalong chorus (‘Say hello to the night! / Lost in the shadows’) give it an edgy vampiric feel.
+Echo & The Bunnymen’s cover of The Doors’ People Are Strange is recognisable and catchy, but sounds like it’s being performed by ghosts in a haunted amusement park.
 Tim Cappello’s I Still Believe is full of twinkling synths and bawdy sax (and is performed in the movie’s most infamous scene, where an oiled Cappello thrusts at the crowd), but it still has a dark, throbbing bassline that suggests the life of a loner.

 But of the songs on the Lost Boys soundtrack, it’s Gerard McMann’s Cry, Little Sister - Theme From Lost Boys that best represented the film.
 Its mixture of echoing electronica, sexual heat, and religious children’s chorus are what not only made it the movie’s most important song, but also turned it into a radio hit, eventually leading to the track being covered by Marilyn Manson.

 Like all good things that make money, The Lost Boys soon became a confused franchise.
-The film was followed by several direct-to-video sequels, director Joel Schumacher went on to make the two most reviled Batman movies in the character’s history, and vampire cinema became the realm of sparkly teen heartthrobs and nameless action movie monsters.
-But with this movie, the underground’s most flamboyant and often misunderstood genre was given a chance to soar into the homes of everyday audiences.
-It might have taken a campier shape than most true goths would’ve liked, but as any vampire will tell you, sometimes you have to put on a pretty face to get your victims close enough to latch onto.
+The film spawned several direct-to-video sequels, director Joel Schumacher went on to make the two most reviled Batman movies in the character’s history, and vampire cinema became the realm of sparkly teen heartthrobs and nameless action movie monsters.
+But with this film, the underground’s most flamboyant and often misunderstood genre was given a chance to soar into the homes of everyday audiences.
+It might have taken a campier shape than most true goths would’ve liked, but as any vampire will tell you, sometimes you have to put on a pretty face to get your victims close enough to bite.

 Read this next: